-- 1. Make smear by obtaining a drop of blood on a slide then with another slide scrape off the excess.
-This leaves a thin film. - 2.
-Air dry. - 3.
-Cover with Wright's stain.
-Leave for one or two minutes. - 4.
-Add distilled water drop by drop and agitate for two minutes. - 5.
-Wash with water until you leave the color you desire. - 6.
-Air dry. - 7.
-Mount in Canada balsam.
+1. Make smear by obtaining a drop of blood on a slide then with another slide scrape off the excess.
+This leaves a thin film.

+3. Cover with Wright's stain.
+Leave for one or two minutes.

+4. Add distilled water drop by drop and agitate for two minutes.

+5. Wash with water until you leave the color you desire.